 We use WACI to compare progress in intensity improvements in different portfolios, noting that data availability remains an ongoing challenge as described in the 'Targets and progress made' section.
 A key benefit of WACI is that it allows comparisons between different investment portfolios, which is very important in our roles of asset owner and asset manager.
-By reducing the WACI of our portfolios, we aim to also support the transition to a lowcarbon economy.
+By reducing the WACI of our portfolios, we aim to also support the transition to a low-carbon economy.
 We use the WACI as a proxy for the transition risk in our investment portfolio: a higher WACI normally indicates that an investment portfolio has to transition more extensively to align with the Paris Agreement.

 We use absolute emissions to identify the investee companies for our engagement targets, to help reduce absolute levels of carbon emissions.
-Our belief is that nq engagement, based on our in-depth knowledge of the companies and their business environment.

-engagement is preferable to divestment in supporting a just and inclusive transition, with divestment considered only in appropriate circumstances as the ultimate course of action.
-Engagement continues to be a core part of providing effective stewardship and we monitor the progress in meeting this annual target of reviewing and engaging with investees responsible fo 65 per cent of the absolute emissions in our investmen portfolio.
-We seek to encourage sustainable business and management practices through constructive
+Our belief is that engagement is preferable to divestment in supporting a just and inclusive transition, with divestment considered only in appropriate circumstances as the ultimate course of action.
+Engagement continues to be a core part of providing effective stewardship and we monitor the progress in meeting this annual target of reviewing and engaging with investees responsible for 65 per cent of the absolute emissions in our investment portfolio.
+We seek to encourage sustainable business and management practices through constructive engagement, based on our in-depth knowledge of the companies and their business environment.